 ROPO means “research online, purchase offline”.
-Here, the user first finds out about the product online on the company’s own website, social media channels or in independent forums.
-Prices are also compared, reviews taken into account and products preselected.
-Not until then does the prospective customer decide for or against the product directly in stationary trade.
-This phenomenon is also known as webrooming, in contrast to showrooming, where the prospective customer informs himself in the stationary trade but buys online.
+Users first find out about the product online on the company’s own website, social media channels or in independent forums.
+Prices are also compared, reviews are taken into account and products are preselected.
+Only then does the prospective customer decide for or against the product directly in stationary retail.
+This phenomenon is also called webrooming, in contrast to showrooming, where the prospective customer informs himself in the stationary trade but buys online.

 One thing is clear: this phenomenon has only existed since the Internet became accessible to everyone.
-But why has this form of behavioral change become established?
+But why, of all things, has this form of behavioral change taken hold?

-At the same time, globalisation has flooded the domestic market with low-quality products.
-Hardly anyone has not yet bought a product that has gone into the trash after its first use because there has been a clear cut in quality in production.
-And even if these products are often far below the price that domestic companies charge for comparable products, consumers are annoyed when a product can no longer be used after its first use.
+At the same time, globalization has flooded the domestic market with low-quality products.
+Hardly anyone has not bought a product that was thrown in the trash after the first use because quality was clearly skimped on in production.
+And even though these products are often priced far below what domestic companies charge for comparable products, it annoys consumers when a product can no longer be used after its first use.

-As early as 2011, Google published a study according to which almost 38 percent of those surveyed stated that they would inform themselves about a desired product online, but purchase it offline.
-Considering the fact that significantly more people use the mobile internet today and that information about desired products is thus even more easily accessible, it can be concluded that the percentage of users with this behaviour has increased rather than decreased.
+Back in 2011, Google published a study according to which just under 38 percent of respondents said they would find out about a desired product online but purchase it offline.
+Considering the fact that nowadays even significantly more people use the mobile Internet and information about desired products is thus even more easily accessible, this suggests that the percentage of users with this behavior has increased rather than decreased.

-And this is exactly what makes it necessary for merchants – regardless of whether they sell online or offline – to ensure a positive online presence these days.
-After all, if a merchant’s online rating is poor, this can also lead to significantly fewer in-store visits offline.
+And this is exactly what leads to the fact that dealers – regardless of whether they sell online or offline – have to pay attention to a positive online presence nowadays.
+After all, if a retailer’s online rating is poor, this can lead to significantly fewer in-store visits offline as well.

-To keep it simple: the potential customer must be able to find out everything that interests him as quickly and easily as possible.
-This ranges from the address and opening hours to the availability of the desired product.
-The important thing here is to openly admit on your website that the product is currently not available.
+To keep it simple: Potential customers need to be able to find out everything they’re interested in as quickly and easily as possible.
+This starts with the address and opening hours and extends to the availability of the desired product.
+The important thing here is: it’s better to admit openly on your website that the product is currently not available.
 Most customers are willing to wait a few days until the product can be purchased again.
-However, if the customer finds out in the store that the desired product is sold out, this could lead to a negative association with the company – and ultimately to less sales.
+However, if the customer only finds out in the store that the desired product is sold out, this could lead to a negative association with the company – and ultimately to fewer sales.

 Another important factor is complete product portfolios.
-If you only display a few of your products online, the customer might think that these are all of your products and look for a store that carries his desired product safely.
-This is also an important factor for restaurants, after all, many people have already made a decision regarding their choice of food before entering a restaurant.
+Should you only showcase a few of your items online, the customer might think that these are all your products and look for a store that is sure to carry their desired product.
+This is also an important factor for restaurants; after all, many people have already made up their minds regarding your food selection before entering the restaurant.